sundogbio/szi-tile-source/README.md

 ### Options

-All file downloads are done using the Fetch API, so the SziTileSource completely ignores any of the OSD options to do with Ajax file download, including: `loadTilesWithAjax`, `ajaxHeaders`, `ajaxWithCredentials`, and `crossOriginPolicy`.
+All file downloads are performed with the Fetch API, so the SziTileSource completely ignores any of the OSD options to do with Ajax file download, including: `loadTilesWithAjax`, `ajaxHeaders`, `ajaxWithCredentials`, and `crossOriginPolicy`.

-Instead, it supports a simple `fetchOptions` parameter in its static constructor, where you can specify `headers`, `mode`, and `credentials` properties that will be passed straight through to the call to `fetch` - see the
+Instead, it supports a simple `fetchOptions` parameter in its static constructor, where you can specify `headers`, `mode`, and `credentials` properties that will be passed straight through to the call to `fetch`.
+See the
-[Fetch API Mozilla web docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) for details of how these work, though note that setting `mode` to `no-cors` is not supported - [see server requirements below](#the-server) for an explanation of why.
+[Fetch API Mozilla web docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) for furhter details on how these work, though note that setting `mode` to `no-cors` is not supported - [see server requirements below](#the-server) for an explanation of why.

 ### Requirements and Limitations